NEXT UP ON this.

 Leadership lectures can only get you so far.
 Until you’re placed in foreign practical situations, it’s hard to know how to overcome adversity.
 Audacity is not so much something that can be taught, but something that has to be gained through personal growth.
 Using a Star Wars metaphor, Dr McWilliams concludes, ‘Each Jedi has to build their own light saber.
 If you build it, you can fix it, if you lose it, you can make another one.
 It’s yours.’

 Want to take your leadership skills to the next level?
-Join other innovators from around the world in our free two week course on FutureLearn, What is Leadership?
+Join other innovators from around the world in our free two week course on FutureLearn, What is Leadership? or check out our Master of Leadership. online degree.

 Subscribe for a regular dose of technology, innovation, culture and personal development.